NovySan/unl-digifab/sessions/week3.md

      - polystyrene (i.e. styrofoam, packing peanuts)
    - What other materials do you have questions about?
 3. Laser Settings
-   - For any given material, we need to find the right cutting settings.
+   - For any given material, we need to find the right power settings.
    - There are three parameters we set: __Speed__, __Power__, __Current__.
      - (see the chart at the bottom fo the page for some starting points for different materials)
    - We can do formal tests to find the best parameters.
 See this [Materials Test](http://laser101.fslaser.com/materialtest) procedure.